Zjj587/Zjj587/README.md

-## Hi there, I'm Junjie Zhang (张骏杰), a robotics researcher and engineer.
+## Hi there, I'm Junjie Zhang, a robotics researcher and engineer.

 <h3> About Me</h3>